Jammu Tawi railway station: Key modernization projects

+As of April 30, 2026, Jammu Tawi officially serves as the starting point for the Jammu–Srinagar Vande Bharat Express.
+This 20-coach train uses specialized winterisation technology to handle sub-zero Himalayan conditions, a first for the Indian rail network.

 Electrification

-The entire Jalandhar–Jammu section, Jammu Tawi station and sidings have been completely energized to 25 kV AC and approved for electric traction in August 2014.
+The Jalandhar–Jammu section, Jammu Tawi station and sidings have been completely energized to 25 kV AC and approved for electric traction in August 2014.
 Swaraj Express now gets an end to end WAP-7 Ghaziabad Shed from Jammu Tawi to Bandra Terminus.
 Himgiri Express now gets an end to end WAP-7 Howrah Shed from Jammu Tawi to Howrah.